Skip to content

 All critical data is durably stored and replicated:

-• Per-space data — rooms, message bodies, reactions, threads, read status
+• Server data — users, memberships, configuration, roles, permissions, rooms, message bodies, reactions, threads, read status, call start/join/leave/end facts

 • Assets — avatars, attachments (unless offloaded to S3)